Msaghu/aws-bootcamp-cruddur-2023/journal/week4.md

 # Implementing a Custom authorizer in AWS Lambda for Cognito users
 ### STEP 10 - Cognito Post Confirmation Lambda
-- The Lambda function also directly inserts the users we have created into our production Postgres table whenever we connect to PROD.
+- We will now create a Lambda function in the VPC we created above that will allow us to directly seed data and insert the users we have created into our production Postgres table whenever we connect to PROD.
 - We will be creating a Lambda function that will be triggered by AWS Cognito whenever a new user signs up to our application.
 - Created a Lambda in the AWS LAMBDA console called ```cruddur-post-confirmation```
 - Add ***Function name*** as ```cruddur-post-confirmation``` > Choose the ***Runtime*** as ```Python 3.8``` > Choose ***Architecture*** as ```x86_64``` > In Permissions, choose ***Create a new role with basic Lambda permissions***